paultran47/paultran47.github.io/README.md

 * Entire website is designed to be responsive for almost all common display resolutions, both desktop and mobile
+  * This design covers displays as small as the JioPhone2 to as large as widescreen desktop monitors
+  * Uncommon display resolutions such as the Galaxy Fold, Surface Duo, and Nest Hub are also supported

+* Entire website is designed to be accessible for all input types
   * Every page is verified as [WCAG 2.2 compliant](https://www.accessibilitychecker.org/)
   and displays the "compliance" links in the footer
+    * Links allow for quick re-validation of every page
     * I am not including the links into my project sub-sites (e.g., [econ-grad-app-deadlines](https://github.com/paultran47/econ-grad-app-deadlines))
     The reason for this is because these sub-sites are generated using the default GitHub Pages theme of [Cayman](https://github.com/pages-themes/cayman).
     As a result, the WCAG 2.2 compliance results wouldn't be reflecting my own design and code
-  * This design covers displays as small as the JioPhone2 to as large as widescreen desktop monitors
-  * Uncommon display resolutions such as the Galaxy Fold, Surface Duo, and Nest Hub are also supported

-* Entire website is designed to be accessible for all input types
   * Every page, menu, and link can be navigated using a mouse, keyboard, or touch
   * Research and More pages feature live filtered search for publications with ARIA22 accessibility by explaining what occurs in the live search when